mindspore-ai/docs/docs/programming_guide/source_en/sampler.md

 Specifies a sampling probability list with the length of N and randomly samples a specified amount of data from the first N samples based on the probability.

-The following example uses a weighted random sampler to obtain 6 samples by probability from the first 10 samples in the CIFAR-10 dataset, and displays shapes and labels of the loaded data.
+The following example uses a weighted random sampler to obtain 6 samples based on probability from the first 10 samples in the CIFAR-10 dataset, and displays shapes and labels of the loaded data.

 ```python
 import mindspore.dataset as ds